boveeni/dotnet-docker/README.md

-###
+# .NET Docker Lunch and Learn

-A simple tutorial for using Docker with a .NET app.
+**A simple tutorial for using Docker with a .NET app.**